sec-bit/ckb-zkp/README.md

 # zkp-toolkit

 ## Introduction
-Zero-knowledge proof system toolkit with pure Rust.

-Current zero-knowledge proof library is too low-level, and users must have a good knowledge before they can use it.
-The purpose of this project is to lower the difficulty for using zero-knowledge proof, and easy to use, so it can be used by users of all levels.
-The project now is FOR EXPERIMENTS, DONOT USE IN PRODUCTION.
+Zero-knowledge proofs toolkit with pure Rust, empowering the community with the cutting-edge techniques of zero-knowledge proofs to develop all kinds of decentralized applications.

+The project is going to bridge the gap of cryptographic engineering between thriving academic research and aspiring dAPPs developers, by providing multiple zkp scheme and curve options, a more user-friendly interface, many useful gadget libraries, and many more tutorials and examples.

+This project is part of *zkp-toolkit-ckb* and is supported by the Nervos Foundation.
+Check out the [original proposal](https://talk.nervos.org/t/secbit-labs-zkp-toolkit-ckb-a-zero-knowledge-proof-toolkit-for-ckb/4254) and [grant announcement](https://medium.com/nervosnetwork/three-new-ecosystem-grants-awarded-892b97e8bc06).

+It can be used in conjunction with the ckb-zkp project to implement on-chain zkp verifiers for the CKB-VM.

 ## Example

-Use we supported MiMC gadget and groth16 zero-knowledge proof as an example.
+Use the MiMC gadget and Groth16 scheme we supported as an example.

 ```rust
 use rand::prelude::*;
 use zkp::curve::bn_256::{Bn_256, Fr};